Onyx-Protocol/Onyx/docs/core/learn-more/configure-block-signers.md

 corectl create-token <token ID> crosscore
 ```

-This output of this command is token with access to the `crosscore` policy on the block generator.
+The output of this command is a token with access to the `crosscore` policy on the block generator.
 This token can be used as HTTP Basic Auth credentials when making requests to the block generator.

 ##### Example: